AI Is Now Helping Scientists Discover New Medicines — Here Is How It Will Save Lives

 |---|---|

-| USA | Leading in AI drug discovery startups and FDA fast-track approvals for AI-discovered drugs |
+| USA | Leading in AI drug discovery startups and regulatory frameworks for AI-discovered medicines.
+First approvals of AI-assisted drug applications are already moving through the pipeline. |

-| UK | NHS partnering with AI companies to deploy diagnostic AI across all hospitals |
+| UK | National health service partnering with AI companies to deploy diagnostic AI across hospitals nationwide — from cancer screening to rare disease identification. |

-| Germany | Strong investment in AI for rare disease research and personalised medicine |
+| Germany | Strong investment in AI for rare disease research and personalised medicine — with particular focus on genetic diseases where treatment options have historically been minimal. |

-| China | Massive government investment in AI drug discovery — several compounds already in trials |
+| China | Substantial government investment in AI drug discovery — several AI-assisted compounds already in clinical trials.
+Moving fast on domestic AI medical infrastructure. |

-| Japan | AI being used to accelerate drug approvals and find new uses for existing medicines |
+| Japan | Using AI to accelerate drug approval processes and find new therapeutic applications for existing approved medicines — particularly relevant given Japan's ageing population and the disease burden that creates. |

 Career Opportunities in AI and Healthcare

-Conclusion: AI Is Making Medicine Human Again
+AI Is Making Medicine Human Again